Pogbino395/SelfLearning_AI_Plugin_UE5.3/NeuralNetworkTheory.md

 $$StepUnit(x) =\begin{cases} 1, \text{if } x ≥ 0 \cr 0, \text{if } x < 0 \cr \end{cases}$$

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The step function is a simple threshold-based activation function.

+## **Rewards and Selection of the Best Neural Network**
+In the context of training AI agents, rewards play a crucial role in evaluating and selecting the best-performing neural networks.
+The reward system is designed to quantify the success or performance of an AI agent in completing tasks or achieving specific goals within the environment.

+### **1. Reward System:**

++ Each AI agent receives a reward based on its performance.
+This could be related to achieving objectives, minimizing errors, or optimizing certain metrics within the game environment.
++ The rewards are accumulated over time or specific episodes, providing a comprehensive measure of the agent's effectiveness.

+### **2. Selection Criteria:**

++ After a training session, the neural networks are evaluated based on the total rewards they have accumulated.
++ The top $n$ neural networks with the highest rewards are considered the best-performing ones.

+### **3. Purpose of Rewards:**

++ The reward system ensures that the neural networks are driven towards desired behaviors and outcomes.
++ It helps in identifying which network configurations are most successful, guiding the learning process towards more optimal solutions.

+By utilizing a reward-based selection process, the training methodology focuses on continuously improving the AI agents' performance, leading to the selection of highly effective neural networks.
+This approach ensures that the adjustments and learning are aligned with the ultimate goals and objectives defined within the Unreal Engine environment.

 ## **Backward Propagation**
 In typical neural networks, backward propagation (backpropagation) is used to adjust the weights based on the error of the output.
 However, in this plugin, we employ a simplified approach to weight adjustment.